 This means an eye for detail in both content, and visual communication need to be developed to forge a successful career in Design.
 With continuing developments in design ideation, technology and rising expectations for UX to serve us seamlessly, digital design has become one of the most challenging and exciting fields to work in.

-Ideas, visuals and Portfolios are everything
+Ideas, Visuals and Portfolios are Everything

-Collaboration is important
+Collaboration is Important

 Networking is Key